types of water lilies

 In Buddhism, water lily is a symbol of enlightenment and purity because these gorgeous flowers emerge from the mud but are so fragrant.
 There are many other meanings of water lily flower such as love, life and happiness.

-Did you know that water lily is also July birth flower?
+Did you know that this plant is also July birth flower?

 Conclusion